-When there is no IPX between the SEPPs, TLS shall be used for security protection (see 3GPP TS 33.501 [6]).
-When there is IPX between the SEPPs, TLS or NDS/IP should be used for security protection as specified in clause 13.1.2 of 3GPP TS 33.501 [6].
+When there is no IPX between the SEPPs or IPX(s) are offering only IP routing service without modification or observation of the content, TLS shall be used for security protection (see 3GPP TS 33.501 [6]).
+When there is IPX between the SEPPs and IPX requires modification or observation of the content, TLS or NDS/IP should be used for security protection as specified in clause 13.1.2 of 3GPP TS 33.501 [6].

 NOTE: When using TCP as the transport protocol, an HTTP/2 connection is mapped to a TCP connection.